CynthiaAdesuwa/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-Write a function that adds a new node at the end of a dlistint_t list.
+Write a function that frees a dlistint_t list.